 Two tri-axial accelerometers were mounted to determine if any abnormal forces were being induced to the pantograph; one accelerometer was mounted to the frame supporting the pantograph and the other was mounted directly to the pantograph.

 To ensure continuous/real-time data was captured, the 2600 was configured to acquire transient data during the test period.

 Video footage showed a possible connection between the pantograph horns and the adjacent overhead cable at a location under a bridge.
-However, the perspective of whether the cable actual makes contact with the horns is difficult to detect through the camera.
+However, the perspective of whether the cable actual make contact with the horns is difficult to detect through the camera.
 PCMS recommend further investigation to determine the validity of the observation.
-The distances between the cables was determined by comparing the span of the pantograph.
+The distances between the cables were determined by comparing the span of the pantograph.